ren-education/ren-docs/docs/teacher/quick-start.md

 4. Set a due date for the assignment.
 5. Click "Create".

+## 4. Upload Submissions

+1. After creating an assignment, click into it to see the assignment dashboard.
+2. Upload the submission file for a student by clicking on the upload icon beside their name.
+3. Once uploaded, the status for that student will change from "Pending Submission" to "Pending Marking".

-You are now ready to start marking assignments and providing feedback to your students!
+You are now ready to start marking!